 - Whether the players are weak, average or good

-- Noticing how the players are playing – are they playing lots of hands, or is the table being tight?
+- How the players are playing (e.g., are they playing lots of hands, is the table tight, etc.)

 - If in a live situation, is the environment safe to play?

-- Have you played with any of the players before, that could give you an edge knowing how he plays
+- Have you played with any of the players before?

-Poker is a game for people.
-We talk together, we play it together, we win and lose at the table together.
-That said, you always get to pick which people you play with.
+Poker is a social game.
+We talk together, we play together, we win and lose at the table together.
+You get to choose the people you play with.

 There are many different aspects to finding the right game to play in.
-Let’s look at the list of good places to play.
+Let’s look at a list of good places to play:

 - A game with no rake taken by the house